ai-glimpse/toynlp/toynlp/bert/README.md

 The training is going on and I don't know if this problem will happen again.
-I find both [pytorch/issues/13246](https://github.com/pytorch/pytorch/issues/13246) and [datasets/issues/7269](https://github.com/huggingface/datasets/issues/7269) have memory leak problems in a way or another, but I am not sure if my problem is caused by these issues.
+I find both [pytorch/issues/13246](https://github.com/pytorch/pytorch/issues/13246) and [datasets/issues/7269](https://github.com/huggingface/datasets/issues/7269) have memory leak problems in a way or another.
+To avoid OOM as much as possible, I use `torch.cuda.empty_cache()` to clear the GPU cache after each epoch as discussed in [pytorch/issues/13246](https://github.com/pytorch/pytorch/issues/13246) and it seems to work well.
+(It have run for about one week and no OOM problem so far)

 ### Don't handle the error in dataloader worker gracefully